-How would you know whether your website is ‘HTTPS’ secured or not?
+How do you know if your website is NOT properly HTTPS secured?

 The website is not opening.

-The website opens up but there is a red strike on the HTTPS in the browser URL.
+The website opens, but there is a red strike on the HTTPS in the browser’s URL field.

-The website is not opening on selected systems even when they have the same version of web browser.
+The website is not opening on selected systems, even when they have the same version of the web browser.

-Users today show their loyalty towards those brands who reflect trust, security and ethical privacy policies.
-Lack of security practices on any website will not only steer visitors away but also directly impact brand loyalty amongst your repeat visitors.
-Needless to say, this will have a direct impact on your user stickiness eventually leading to reduced traffic, leads, website ranking and conversions from your site.
+The problem with this warning goes beyond it being scary and repellent at face value.
+Users today show their loyalty towards brands that reflect trust, security, and ethical privacy policies.
+Lack of security practices on any website not only steers visitors away but also directly impacts brand loyalty among your repeat visitors.
+This warning will have an immediate impact on user stickiness and will eventually reduce search engine rankings, traffic, leads, conversions, and retention.

-Google recently rolled out updated algorithms across the internet in favor of https websites.
-Let’s say your website is the same as your rival’s website in terms of content, speed, and title tags etc. then the one with https security will rank higher.
-So, unless you want to drop down on your site’s ranking, the https issue must be resolved.
+In 2014, Google started updating its algorithms across the internet in favor of https websites.
+Let’s say your website is the same as your rival’s website in its content, speed, title tags, and other factors.
+If you have https security, you will rank higher.
+So, if you want to help your site’s ranking, the https issue should be a high priority.

-Better rankings lead to better traffic and vice-versa.
-The https error creates a trust issue for your visitor leading them to think that they are unsecured and their information is not private.
-However, fixing the error would raise a signal of trust and authority which will eventually improve your site’s click-through rate.
+Better rankings lead to more traffic, and vice-versa.
+The HTTPS error creates a trust issue for your visitors, since they are informed that their connection is insecure and that their private information is at risk.
+Fixing the error reestablishes your trust and authority, improving your site’s click-through rate.

-Why would somebody transact on your website if they are not sure about their online safety?
-Remember users trust secure connections more.
-A Global Sign survey says that 84% of users would disregard a purchase if they see an insecure connection.
+Why would somebody buy or otherwise engage with your website if they are not sure about their safety?
+For good reason, users trust secure connections more.
+For example, a 2016 Global Sign survey of European consumers found that 84% would abandon a purchase if they saw an insecure connection notice.

-To enable HSTS for your site, it is mandatory for your site to have a valid SSL certificate activated and installed.
-Enabling HSTS forcibly will restrict your visitors to browse your site.
-When HSTS is enabled, a web browser automatically changes any HTTP (insecure) requests to https (secure).
+To enable HSTS for your site, it is mandatory for your site to have a valid SSL/TLS certificate installed and activated.
+Enabling HSTS will restrict your visitors to browse your site via enforced security.
+With HSTS implemented, a web browser automatically converts any HTTP (insecure) requests into HTTPS (secure) ones.

 Secures the data transfer